auntyemman/auntyemman/README.md

   Hello and Welcome to my profile! 👋🏾
 </h1>

-I am a Software Engineer who specializes in Backend Development with a great enthusiasm in building secure web applications with Nodejs(Express) and Flask(Python).
-I can also work with Typescript and C programming languages.
-I can use both SQL(MySQL) and NoSQL(MongoDB).
+I am a Software Engineer who specializes in Backend Development with a great enthusiasm in building secure web applications with Nodejs(Express and Nestjs) and Python(Django).
+I can also work with C programming languages.
+I use both SQL and NoSQL(MongoDB).

 **Here's a quick summary about me**:

 - 💡 Pronoun: He/Him.
-- 💡 Fun facts: I have built and I am building some amazing web application like Hunter- a real estate project, HBnB- a prototype of the famous AirBnB using Python, Basketball Academy using Javascript and several other small projects.
+- 💡 Fun facts: I have built and I am building some amazing web applications.
 When I am free, I love seeing the beautiful sight of nature while listening to some great music.
 - 🌱 I’m a Backend Software Engineering graduate at ALX Africa.
 A study which was rendered by the Holberton School, California where I built several client-side and server-side web projects with frameworks like Flask and Expressjs
-- 😊 I’m looking for opportunity working as Mid-level/Senior Backend developer, open source projects and startup partnerships.
+- 😊 I’m looking for opportunity to work as Mid-level/Senior Backend developer, open source projects and startup partnerships.
-- 💼 Job interests: Software development, Technical Writing, Community Management, Leadership, Business/Marketing Software.
+- 💼 Job interests: Software development.
 - 📫 You can contact me via email: EAAdepoju@gmail.com or LinkedIn: [Adedayo Adepoju](https://www.linkedin.com/in/auntyemman)